-To understand how the system reacts to changes, and how different parts of it affect each other, Correlation Analysis was performed in the next phase.
+To understand how the system reacted to changes, and how different parts of it affect each other, Correlation Analysis was performed in the next phase.
 Based on the collected knowledge and observations, Proekspert created a model predictive control method.
-According to this method, grey and black box system identification techniques are used to acquire a model for simulating the future states of the system.
-The simulation models enable optimization problem formulation which results in HVAC savings.
+According to this method, grey and black box system identification techniques were used to acquire a model for simulating the future states of the system.
+The simulation models enabled optimization problem formulation which resulted in HVAC savings.

 Proekspert worked on a pilot on two RoPax class ferries.
 Using R&M’s domain knowledge and Proekspert’s technical experience, a solution was devised that gathers data remotely from the vessels, uses trained models to simulate different control decisions, and sends the optimal decision to a local PLC which communicates the command to a device.